 An arteriovenous malformation (AVM) is a circulatory abnormality that can cause tissue death or brain hemorrhage without expert treatment.
-Leading neurosurgeon Joseph Watson, MD, at Cerebrum MD in Tyson's Corner, Vienna, Virginia, is a highly skilled surgeon who has extensive experience in carrying out arterial embolization, surgery, and focused radiation treatments to cure AVMs.
+Leading neurosurgeon Joseph Watson, MD, at Cerebrum MD in Northern Virginia and Greater DC area, is a highly skilled surgeon who has extensive experience in carrying out arterial embolization, surgery, and focused radiation treatments to cure AVMs.
 Call Cerebrum MD today to schedule a consultation.

 An arteriovenous malformation (AVM) is a tangle of blood vessels that creates abnormal connections between your arteries and your veins.
 AVMs can develop anywhere but typically occur in the spinal cord and brain.

 In a healthy circulatory system, your arteries transport freshly oxygenated blood from your heart to all your organs and tissues.

 Your veins then return the blood to your heart and lungs after delivery of the oxygen.
 Capillaries are tiny blood vessels that connect the larger veins and arteries to your tissues.

 AVMs grow instead of the network of capillaries.
 That means blood goes straight from your arteries into your veins, effectively starving the tissues of oxygen in the affected area.
 The result is nerve and cell damage and potentially tissue death.

 Many people who have AVMs experience few, if any, symptoms.
 If you do have symptoms, they can vary a great deal in severity.
 Headaches and seizures are the most widespread symptoms caused by AVMs.
 However, there’s no one specific type of headache or seizure that AVMs cause.

 AVMs can cause muscle weakness in one part of your body, or possibly paralysis.
 You might also suffer:

 - Ataxia (loss of coordination)

 - Partial loss of vision